andre-ye/filling-in-shapes/README.md

 # filling-in-shapes
 This repository contains code for a shape-filling AI.
-- `generating-shapes.py`: code for creating shapes in the dataset (squares, rectangles, ellipses, circles, stars, filled circles/dots, lines/not closed shapes).
+- `generating-shapes.py`: code for creating 128x128 PNG images of shapes in the dataset (squares, rectangles, ellipses, circles, stars, filled circles/dots, lines/not closed shapes).
 - `training-model.py`: code for training a UNet-style neural network on the data.
 - `prediction.py`: code for displaying predictions on a folder of images.
 - `model-weights.h5`: file hosting the weights of the trained UNet model.